-EV/EBITDA Sector-Relative Value on Japan: Value That Needs Government
+EV/EBITDA Sector-Relative Value on Japanese Stocks: Value That Needs Government Help

 We ran a sector-relative EV/EBITDA screen on 19 years of Japanese stock data from JPX (Tokyo Stock Exchange).
 The signal: buy when a stock's EV/EBITDA falls below 70% of its sector median, filtered for quality.
-The result: 3.64% CAGR vs 7.64% SPY, -4.00% annual lag.
+The result: 3.38% CAGR vs 2.95% for the Nikkei 225, a +0.43% annual excess.
+Against the local benchmark, the strategy technically wins.
+But the thin margin and a Sharpe ratio of 0.177 make this a weak result.
 Japan is the world's most famous deep value market.
-But sector-relative EV/EBITDA discounts in Japan don't close on market logic.
+Sector-relative EV/EBITDA discounts here don't close on market logic.
 They close when the government forces them to.
-And the signal can't time that.

 Contents